 That’s ok…don’t stop experimenting.

 But being able to cut out the bad images is important to creating good photography.
-Not every image is going to be a work of art….and certainly not every images needs to be editing and posted online!
+Not every image is going to be a work of art….and certainly not every image needs to be editing and posted online!

 Be critical of your own work.
 Hold yourself to a high standard.

-Culling your images aggressively let’s you focus on the best ones and give them the time and attention you need to bring out the best in those images.
+Culling your images aggressively lets you focus on the best ones and give them the time and attention you need to bring out the best in those images.

-This may be a controversial opinion, but Presets can be a great learning tool if they are used correctly.
+This may be a controversial opinion, but

 That’s where Lightroom presets can come in handy.
-Most well designed presets will allow you to get a certain look on your photos with a single click.
+Most well designed

 But you can dig a little deeper than that and after you use the preset, take a look at the adjustments that the creator used to create that look.
 Then you can experiment with similar settings on those same adjustments and learn how they impact your photo.